bwbowen15/Portfolio-Site/README.md

 # Brian Bowen Portfolio Site

 This is my portfolio site.
-This will be used to store my projects.
+This will be used to show my projects.